sushrut111/react-grpc-web/README.md

 # Use grpc web with react (simple example)
-## Write a .proto file to define the contract for the RPC
+## Write a .proto file to define the contract for the RPC (This file is already present!)
 ```
 $ cat ./protos/helloworld.proto
 syntax = "proto3";